Action Keys

 Once we have created this action, we can simply press ~ + 2 to darken the background from the subject.
 Lightroom will create a new masking layer using the AI Select Background tool and then apply the Burn preset to the mask automagically.

-For detailed information and the available options, check out the What is an Action Key section of the FAQs.
+For more information and a complete list of available options, please check out the What is an Action Key section of the FAQs.

 Important Notice: If your local adjustment preset contains a color overlay, it will be ignored due to the fact that Adobe does not provide developers with a method to change or apply color overlays from a plug-in.
 In addition, if a color overlay is currently applied, applying another preset without a color overlay will cause an issue where the color overlay remains set as before and is not cleared.